mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 - Angular 2
 ---

-In this article we're going to look at upgrading your first Angular 1.x component, a simple todo app, across to Angular 2 code.
-We'll compare the API differences, templating syntaxes and hopefully it'll shed some light on upgrading to Angular 2, and well as making it appear less daunting.
+In this article we're going to look at upgrading your first AngularJS (1.x) component, a simple todo app, across to Angular (v2+) code.
+We'll compare the API differences, templating syntaxes and hopefully it'll shed some light on upgrading to Angular, and well as making it appear less daunting.

-_Please note: Angular 2 is still in "alpha" state, so APIs/conventions may be subject to change, however I will aim to keep this article and the working code updated._

-### Angular 1.x Todo App
+### AngularJS Todo App

-We'll be rewriting this small component in Angular 2, so let's look at the existing functionality:
+We'll be rewriting this small component in Angular, so let's look at the existing functionality:

 * Add items to todo list
 * Ability to delete items